ammarhakim/ast560-2021/source/index.rst

 "Master Craftsman".
 It is hard to learn the real details of the field any other way.

+A nice summary of the concepts of the finite-volume schemes is given in the paper `"A one-sided view" <./_static/Roe-60th.pdf>`_ by Roe, LeVeque and van Leer.

 .. contents::

 Lecture Notes and Slides